 These cookies are essential for our online services and tools to work.
 They collect or record information that we need to make our website work.
 Common uses for this type of cookie include:

-These cookies only last for a single browsing session – when you leave our site, they are removed.
+These cookies only last for a single browsing session – when you leave our website, they are removed.

 The information collected using these cookies is anonymous and cannot be used to identify an individual visitor.